 [ back ] 76.
 Other examples of synchronic studies on historic corpora are Fludernik 1995 and 2000 on discourse markers in Middle English; Blake 1996 on why and what in Shakespeare; Fuami 2009 on well in Shakespeare; Person 2009 on oh in Shakespeare; Lutzky 2012 on three discourse markers in Early Modern English; Lutzky and Demmen 2013 on pray in Early Modern English; Jonker 2014 on several discourse markers in Jane Austen.

 [ back ] 77.
-In this monograph, these studies are especially relevant to the research on Homer and Pindar (volume II) and Herodotus and Thucydides (volume IV).
+In this monograph, these studies are especially relevant to the research on Homer and Pindar (part II) and Herodotus and Thucydides (part IV).

 [ back ] 78.
 Other examples are Koike 1996 on Mexican Spanish ya; Fox Tree 2006 on like; Fairbanks 2009 on discourse markers in Ojibwe (an endangered North American language); Furman and Özyürek 2007 on Turkish discourse markers.

 [ back ] 79.
 For studies on Modern Greek discourse markers, see e.g. Brewster 1992 on lipon; Georgakopoulos and Goutsos 1998 on the distinction between conjunctions and discourse markers; Ifantidou 2000 on taha; Archakis 2001 on diladi, m ala loja, thelo na po, and i malon; Christodoulidou 2011 on lipón, ára, and oréa in Cypriot Greek.

 [ back ] 80.
 See also I.2 §1, §§14-15, §§18-19 on this issue.